josue804/word_count/README.md

 _Bootstrap for styling_
 _rspec for testing_
 _Sinatra for local hosting_
+_Heroku for deployment_
-_Heroku for deployment- ADDRESS: mysterious-scrubland-3223.herokuapp.com_
+_HEROKU ADDRESS: mysterious-scrubland-3223.herokuapp.com_

 ### Legal